Subham7201/MyChatAPP/README.md

 # Chat App

 Chat App is a real-time messaging application that allows users to communicate seamlessly.
-It's built with Express, MongoDB, Socket.io, JWT, and ReactJS.
+It's built with a robust stack including Express, MongoDB, Socket.io, JWT, and ReactJS.
+This application supports real-time communication, user authentication, and secure message storage.
-Also, the Chat App will offer video call facility along with the text to speech and speech to text conversion using OpenAI API

 ## Project Structure